-In 2012, the gross profit margin of OEM/ODM business dropped to 6.4% from 8.7% (2012) due to the economic downturn worldwide.
-The Group will keep customers that can bring relatively higher profit margin in medium term.
+In 2013, the gross profit margin of OEM/ODM business dropped to 7.1% from 6.4% (2012) due to the economic downturn worldwide.
+The Group will adopt a strategy to selectively work with European OEM customers with better terms in medium term.